aliya-rahmani/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-Resources and code snippets for interview cracking
+Resources and code snippets for cracking  interviews